 In addition to training runs, Boston marathon runners need to play around with finding apparel that works for them.
 I always recommend that runners find layers of apparel that work for them and stock up.
 Boston winters are harsh - and with the race in April, the weather can be very unpredictable.
 There seems to be a pattern of alternating between uncomfortably high temperatures, and low temps and rainy weather.
 The timing of the race is also much different than other marathons - given that there are 30,000 runners, and more than half are charity runners, the first waves start at around 9am, and the final waves go over the start line in Hopkinton at around 11am.
 This means that the last wave of runners cross the finish line at around 4pm - making it a very long day after arriving in Athlete’s Village before 8am.

 Now that the hard part of training is over, it is down to the wire for Boston runners.
 The last couple of weeks before the marathon are arguably mentally tougher for runners than even the hardest of training runs - many feel that the “taper,” or period of reduced physical activity before the race will undo all the hard work they have put in day after day for the months leading up to the big race.
 However, these taper weeks are very important; they give tired/overworked muscles the necessary rebuilding phase to make them stronger and able to give their peak performance the day of the race.

-Kelly Whittaker is a Boston native that has run 22 marathons.
-She is a full time trainer at Barry’s Bootcamp in Boston.
-We wish her and everyone else running the Boston Marathon the best of luck!!!
+Kelly Whittaker is a Boston native that has run 23 marathons.
+She is a full-time trainer at Barry’s Bootcamp in Boston.
+We wish her and all the other fighters running the Boston Marathon the best of luck!!!